This Southern fried cabbage with bacon recipe will become an instant favorite from the very first bite. It’s simple

 What meat could I use as an alternative to bacon?

-You could use ground beef, ham, prosciutto, or smoked sausage, I’d recommend using turkey bacon.
-But keep in mind there won’t be as much oil for the Fried Cabbage so a little olive oil works fine in place of this of the bacon grease.
+While you could use ground beef, ham, prosciutto, or smoked sausage, I’d recommend using turkey bacon instead.
+However, keep in mind there won’t be as much oil for the fried cabbage, so a little olive oil works fine instead of bacon grease.